OldUser101/discord-manager/README.md

 A shell script for managing Discord installations on Linux.

 It is designed to replace the tedious task of downloading and reinstalling Discord when an update is available.
-This is especially helpful on non-Debian systems, where you have to manually extract the tarball.
+This is especially helpful if you don't want to use Flatpak or Snap, since you have to manually extract the tarball.

 DiscordManager supports almost all Linux systems, provided you have a working internet connection, and a Bash shell.